programacion-referencias-a-funciones

 print(sum_function(3, 4)) # Prints: 7

-The operation of function references is implemented differently depending on the programming language.
-However, broadly speaking, we can provide a common explanation of how they work.
+The operation of function references is implemented in different ways depending on the programming language.
+However, broadly speaking, we can give a common explanation of how they work.

-When a function is defined in a programming language, its code is stored in a specific location in memory.
+When a function is defined in a programming language, its code is stored in a specific memory location.
 This location is identified by a unique memory address.

-A function reference is simply a data type that contains this memory address.
-When we pass a function as a reference to another function or store it in a variable, what we are actually doing is storing this memory address.
+A function reference is simply a type of data that contains this memory address.
+When we pass a function as a reference to another function or store it in a variable, what we are really doing is storing this memory address.

 referencia-funcion-interno